prashgedam/railway-control-system-database-project-with-sql./README.md

 1. **Train Management:**
    - Addition, deletion, and modification of train details.
-   - Assigning schedules and routes to trains.
+   - Assigning schedules & routes to trains.

 2. **Station Management:**
    - Adding new stations and updating station information.